 - Expensive in comparison to what you receive

 - At this pricing level, the mic should be stronger.

-With audiophile companies like Beyer dynamic have a good reputation, and design-wise it follows similar design language to their other headphones and headsets from years past.
+With audiophile companies like Beyer Dynamic have a good reputation, and design-wise it follows similar design language to their other headphones and headsets from years past.
 This has that dynamic pair look, and embedded onto each side of the ear cup is this little orange strip with two tiny microphones.
-These are for the augmented open world mode that emulates an open-back headset, and this is for getting a balance of your game audio and the outside world.
+These are for the augmented open-world mode that emulates an open-back headset, and this is for getting a balance of your game audio and the outside world.

-So, you can hear like the doorbell, for instance, or someone talking to you.
+So, you can hear the doorbell, for instance, or someone talking to you.
 You enable this by holding the volume wheel on the bottom for two seconds.
 The ring will change from orange to teal.
 When the augmented mode is enabled, you can also press the wheel.
-Just one you want to mute your mic quickly, it will glow then red, so this little wheel on the bottom of the left ear cup where you have all your control but also check this out the wheel itself is super tactile and satisfying.
+Just once you want to mute your mic quickly, it will glow then red, so this little wheel on the bottom of the left ear cup where you have all your control also check this out the wheel itself is super tactile and satisfying.